-Welcome to The Disinformation Chronicle, investigative journalism dedicated to helping the world understand corporate disinformation.
+Welcome to The Disinformation Chronicle, investigative journalism dedicated to helping the world understand scientific disinformation.
 Like McDonald’s, Coca-cola, and Levi’s jeans, scientific disinformation is an iconic American product.
 Although tobacco is the most famous example, U.S. industries began hiring public relations experts to spin information in the early 1900s.

 Today’s corporations replicate this success.
 Fossil fuel companies hire academics and think tanks to deny and misdirect on climate science; food companies fund university research to refute junk food’s link to obesity; the chemical industry supports vanity journals and front groups that publish articles to attack independent research; and medical companies provide physicians with manuscripts ghostwritten by PR firms that deem products safe and effective.